 Inspection of Emergency Management at the Savannah River Site

-The U.S. Department of Energy (DOE) Office of Independent Oversight within the Office of Health, Safety and Security (HSS), inspected the emergency management program at the DOE Savannah River Site (SRS) in August and September 2009.
-The inspection was performed by the Office of Independent Oversight’s Office of Emergency Management Oversight to support site management in the execution of the SRS mission.
-This report discusses the results of the review of the SRS emergency management program.
+The U.S. Department of Energy (DOE) Office of Independent Oversight conducted an inspection of environment, safety, and health and emergency management programs at the DOE Savannah River Site (SRS) in January and February 2006.
+The inspection was performed as a joint effort by Independent Oversight’s Office of Environment, Safety and Health Evaluations and Office of Emergency Management Oversight.

 Section 2 of this report provides an overall discussion of the results of the review of the SRS emergency management program elements that were evaluated.
-Section 3 provides Independent Oversight’s conclusions regarding the overall effectiveness of DOE-SR and SRNS management of the emergency management program.
+Section 3 provides Independent Oversight’s conclusions regarding the overall effectiveness of SR and WSRC management of the emergency management program.
+Section 4 presents the ratings assigned as a result of this inspection.
 Appendix A provides supplemental information, including team composition.
-Appendices B through E detail the results of the reviews of individual emergency management program elements.
+Appendix B identifies the findings that require corrective action and follow-up.
+Appendices C through E detail the results of the reviews of individual emergency management program elements.